 Many technical problems have to do with the student's particular Internet Service Provider (ISP) or with his/her own hardware or software.
 In most cases, students will have to contact their ISP for technical support.
 Athens Technical College cannot resolve problems with your own hardware, software, or Internet service.

-If you experience major technical difficulties with your computer, you may come to campus and use the open computer lab in the Building H or the library to complete your coursework.
+If you experience major technical difficulties with your computer, you may come to campus and use the computers in the library to complete your coursework.

 Notice About Books and Required Access Keys

 Some online/hybrid courses use books that require an "Access Key."
 This Access Key is ONLY available with new books, or purchased directly from the publisher.
 It is your responsibility to check with the instructor of your online course to determine if the course will require an Access Key.
 Please do this before you purchase your books for online/hybrid classes.